Greg’s blog

 5. Compare the tradeoff between context length, quantization, offloading, and throughput.

-For the maximum-context experiment, the input is only the model and quantization choice:
+For the maximum-context experiment, the inputs are only the model and quantization choice:

 flowchart LR